-Disclosure Requirements Compliance Description of Approach reasons why the corporation has not adopted that target. may belong to.
+Disclosure Requirements Compliance Description of Approach reasons why the corporation has not adopted that target. belong to.
 However, with a view to fostering diversity, the Company does not believe that targets are the right approach.
 It believes it is more positive to create an effective culture of diversity.
 The Company's first criteria in selecting candidates to an executive position is based on considerations such as experience, skills and ability. (g) Disclose for each group referred to in the definition Designated Groups, the number and proportion, expressed as a percentage, of members of each group who hold positions on the board of directors.
-Nil For women, see disclosure at item 15(a).
+Yes For women, see disclosure at item 15(a).
 The company has 3 directors, including 2 women, that are members of Designated Groups.
 This represents 43% of the Directors. (h) Disclose for each group referred to in the definition Designated Groups, the number and proportion, expressed as a percentage, of members of each group who are members of senior management of the distributing corporation, including all of its major subsidiaries.
-Nil Three of the seven executives (representing 43% of the executives) reporting directly to the CEO are women, namely the Chief Legal Officer, the Chief Marketing Officer and the Vice-President Human Resources.
+Nil Two of the seven executives (representing 29% of the executives) reporting directly to the CEO are women, namely the Chief Marketing Officer and the Chief Human Resources Officer.
 There is no member of senior management self-identifying as a member of the Designated Groups (other than women).